 Papers should be at most 25 pages, excluding references, when formatted using the amsart document class with default margins, font size (10pt), and line spacing.
 However, initial PDF submission may be in any format (e.g., 19 pages of amsart with 12pt font and fullpage is about the same length).
 Papers that are 4 pages or less, excluding references, will be considered for a special section on "short communications" that provide concise reports on the above themes.
 Examples might include: a brief presentation of a novel proof of a known result, an announcement of a significant computation with a few details, an outline of a new algorithm with a link to the implementation, or an elaboration upon some aspect of databasing.
 Please note, however, that preliminary papers (to be published elsewhere in final form) or summaries of results previously published or soon to appear are not acceptable.

 Papers will go through a peer review process.
 In addition, any developed code should be placed in a publicly available repository such as GitHub to be available to the reviewers (to help improve the quality, accessibility, re-usability, and reproducibility of the code and data).
-Code will also be reviewed by the MaRDI group using their template (link to appear).
+Code will also be reviewed by the MaRDI group using their template (you can find an example here more information about the process here).
 The outcome of code review will be included as part of referees' feedback and ultimately inform the editorial board's decision to accept or reject the paper.

 It is not required that an accepted paper be presented at the conference but from among the accepted papers a select list of speakers will be invited to give talks at LuCaNT 2025, which will take place at ICERM, July 7-11, 2025.